oletos7j/custom-wazuh-opsgenie/README.md

 1. Pip install the opsgenie-sdk library.
 2. Stage the script in the /var/ossec/integrations directory assigning it proper permissions.
-3. Add an <integration> block using the name (same name as the script and must start with "custom-"), the api_key, and the alert_format.
+3. Add an 'integration' block using the name (same name as the script and must start with "custom-"), the api_key, and the alert_format.
 4. Restart the wazuh-manager.service.